Salwan Momika: Immigration to Sweden

 In 2017, Momika fled to Germany with a Schengen visa, where he announced his atheism and apostasy from Christianity.
-In April 2018, Momika applied for a refugee visa to Sweden, and he was since then, registered as an Iraqi refugee until April 2021 when he was granted a three-year temporary residence permit, which was due to expire in April 2024.
-Momika was denied a permanent residence, necessary to acquire Swedish citizenship, because he lied in his asylum application by denying that he was in the Imam Ali Brigades, claiming that he was associated with the political branch and not the paramilitary branch of the movement.
+In April 2018, Momika applied for a refugee visa to Sweden, and he was thereafter registered as an Iraqi refugee until April 2021 when he was granted a three-year temporary residence permit, which was due to expire in April 2024.
+Momika was denied permanent residency, necessary to acquire Swedish citizenship, because he lied in his asylum application by denying that he was in the Imam Ali Brigades, claiming that he was associated with the political branch and not the paramilitary branch of the movement.
 He was seen in pictures outside the Riksdag along with Robert Halef, a member of the Riksdag for the Christian Democrats.
 He also had a meeting with Julia Kronlid, a member of the Riksdag for the Sweden Democrats.
 Momika later stated that he wanted to run for election to the Riksdag as a candidate for the party.

 After he was granted a residence permit in Sweden, while still under investigation for his associations with the pro-Iranian militant group, he threatened a man with whom he shared accommodation with a knife, which resulted in him being convicted for unlawful threats the following year.
 He was sentenced to probation and community service.